-I heard a news item on Radio National last March that Australia has to import sperm from America, as there is a chronic shortage of men willing to donate in this country.
+I heard on the news a few years ago that Australia had to import sperm from America, as there is a chronic shortage of men willing to donate in this country.

 It made me think about my situation and I would like to shout out to the man who was willing and able to donate the sperm that led to the creation of my wonderful, gorgeous, unique little girl and boy.

 Your altruism has made my dreams come true, and I can never thank you enough.

 When you go to a fertility clinic and use donated sperm or eggs, you must attend at least one counselling session, in which they assess your mental state and make sure you have fully thought through what you are doing.
 I remember the counsellor saying to me that donors are asked a series of questions as well, one of which is, “why are you donating?”

 She told me that the majority of donors know someone who needed donor material in order to have a baby, and have seen firsthand how it has changed their lives.

 Since I have become a mother, people who know me well, and even casual acquaintances, have spontaneously told me how my face lights up and how happy I look when I talk about my children, and how content I appear generally.

 - Tips to keep calm in those first few weeks of motherhood